fossgect/All-Algos/README.md

-# Lets implement some algorithms
+# Lets implement some amazing algorithms

 ## Table of Contents
 [1.
 For those who are new to open source]( #for-those-who-are-new-to-open-source )